-When the Scan Tool enters the "enhanced" mode (and General Motors/Isuzu is selected, if prompted), the GM/Isuzu Enhanced menu displays.
+When OEM Enhanced DTCs is chosen from the System Menu (and General Motors is selected when prompted), the GM Enhanced menu displays.
 You may view the "MIL DTC", "Current DTC", "Fail Since Clear DTC" or "History DTC."

-- - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs.

-- If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display. - Verify the ignition is ON, then press the ENTER 🕑 button to continue.

-2. To read the display:
+- Use the UP and DOWN buttons, as necessary, to highlight the desired option, then press the ENTER button. - A "One moment please" message displays while the Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display. - Verify the ignition is ON, then press the POWER/LINK ▷₺ button to continue. - 2.
+To read the display:

-Refer to DISPLAY FUNCTIONS on page 8 for a description of LCD display elements.
+Refer to DISPLAY FUNCTIONS on page 9 for a description of LCD display elements.

-- A visible sicon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+- A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.